thenbe/fzf-raindrop/README.md

 ## Features

-- Instant as-you-type fuzzy search (tested on 100,000 bookmarks): thanks to [fzf](https://github.com/junegunn/fzf).
+- 🔥 Instant as-you-type fuzzy search (tested on 100,000 bookmarks): thanks to [fzf](https://github.com/junegunn/fzf).
-- Instant launch: convenient for mapping to global system shortcut.
+- 🚀 Instant launch: convenient for mapping to global system shortcut.
+- 🔭 Multi-field search: Search through url, tags, title, highlights, and excerpt.
-- Offline: A network request is fired only when pulling latest bookmarks.
+- ♻️ Offline: A network request is fired only when pulling latest bookmarks.
-- Multi-select: Use `TAB` to select multiple items and open them in your browser.
+- 🐙 Multi-select: Use `TAB` to select multiple items and open them in your browser.

 ### Demo